Alice Walpole

+The Honourable Alice Louise Walpole, OBE (born 1 September 1963), is the Director of Goodenough College, a residential community of international postgraduate students in Bloomsbury, London.
+As a former British diplomat and United Nations official, she served from 2017 to 2021, as an Assistant Secretary-General of the United Nations and Deputy Special Representative for Political Affairs and Electoral Assistance in the United Nations Assistance Mission for Iraq (UNAMI).
+Prior to her UN role, she spent over 30 years in the British Diplomatic Service, including appointments as British Ambassador to Luxembourg, Mali and (non-resident) Niger.

 Career

 Walpole was educated at Norwich High School for Girls and New Hall, Cambridge (now Murray Edwards College).

 She joined the Foreign and Commonwealth Office (FCO) in 1985.
 Following a posting as HM Consul-General in Basra, Iraq (2009–11), she became British Ambassador to the Grand Duchy of Luxembourg in July 2011.
 In 2016 she became Ambassador to the Republic of Mali and non-resident Ambassador to the Republic of Niger.
 In November 2017 United Nations Secretary-General António Guterres announced the appointment of Alice Walpole as the new Deputy Special Representative for Political Affairs and Electoral Assistance of the United Nations Assistance Mission for Iraq (UNAMI).
+She held this post until March 2021.

 She was appointed Officer of the Order of the British Empire (OBE) in the 2017 New Year Honours for services to British Diplomacy.

-Alice was appointed Director of Goodenough College in April 2021.
-Goodenough College is an educational charity that provides a stimulating and supportive residential community for over 700 outstanding international postgraduate scholars studying in London.
+Walpole was appointed Director of Goodenough College in April 2021.

+She was awarded the Freedom of the City of London in 2024.

+Walpole is a Member of the Council of Arts and Sciences, the board of the Royal Albert Hall.